Keyteq/cloudinary-metaindexer/README.md

 After imported, create a new content object of that specific class.

-# Extending the template with a pagelayout
+# Extending the template with a pagelayout (required for 5.x of eZ)

+Step 1 is required for 5.X of ezpublish.

 ### Step 1

 By default, we don't extend any template, so the layout will be empty ( no header and footer ).

+Note for 5.X: use `keyteq.cloudinary_meta_indexer.controller.full_view:viewCloudinaryPageLocation` instead of `%keyteq_cloudinary_meta_indexer.controller.full%`.

 Create your own override in `content_view.yml`: